dcppc/crosscut-metadata/README.md

 * The HomoloGene ids and HomoloGene-derived human gene ids in `relatedIdentifiers` have DATS `relationType` = http://purl.obolibrary.org/obo/SO_0000853.
 This is the SO term for "homologous_region".
 DATS only allows an IRI here, not a human-readable name and corresponding IRI, as is the case in some other places.
-This is perhaps not ideal because it detracts somewhat from the readability of the instance.
+This is perhaps not ideal because it detracts somewhat from the readability of the instance for those who don't spend their days wrangling SO terms.
 * DATS will soon be extended to allow a `MolecularEntity` to be related to other `MolecularEntity` objects.
 This could be used in the MGI encoding to: 1.
 Directly relate genes to the chromosome on which they are found or 2.
-Represent human homologs as full-fledged `MolecularEntity`s in their own right.
+Represent human homologs as full-fledged `MolecularEntity` objects in their own right.

 ### GTEx encoding